 It was found that only seven out of the sixteen commercial reference prototype buildings energy models designed with IECC-2015 code exceeded the energy efficiency of buildings designed with ASHRAE 90.1-2013 code.
 The remaining nine reference prototype buildings energy models designed with IECC-2015 code failed to meet energy efficiency of ASHRAE 90.1-2013 code building.
-The nine reference prototype buildings failed to meet ASHRAE 90.1-2013 code efficiency amount to 67.53% of the total floor area stock of commercial buildings in Florida.
-And the state's averaged EUI aggregated across the sixteen reference prototype buildings type for the IECC-2015 code was higher by about 1.14% compared to an average EUI obtained for reference buildings designed with ASHRAE 90.1-2013 code.
-This implies a commercial building designed with the IECC-2015 code in Florida will consume about 1.14% more energy compared to a building designed with ASHRAE 90.1-2013 code.
+The nine reference prototype buildings failed to meet ASHRAE 90.1-2013 code efficiency amount to 68.08% of the total floor area stock of commercial buildings in Florida.
+And the state's averaged EUI aggregated across the sixteen reference prototype buildings type for the IECC-2015 code was higher by about 1.16% compared to an average EUI obtained for reference buildings designed with ASHRAE 90.1-2013 code.
+This implies a commercial building designed with the IECC-2015 code in Florida will consume about 1.16% more energy compared to a building designed with ASHRAE 90.1-2013 code.

 However, the 2017 Florida code, which is a modified version of the IECC-2015 code, on average meets or barely exceeded that of ASHRAE 90.1-2013 code in Florida climate.
 Nine out of the sixteen prototype buildings energy models designed with the 2017 Florida code exceeded that of ASHRAE 90.1-2013 code performance, i.e., the EUI's of the 2017 Florida code prototype buildings energy models were less than that of ASHRAE 90.1-2013 code buildings.
 These nine prototype buildings represent 51.0% of total floor area of commercial buildings in Florida.
-The remaining seven commercial prototype buildings energy models designed with the 2017 Florida code failed to meet energy efficiency of buildings designed with ASHRAE 90.1-2013 code.
-Since the seven prototype buildings energy models designed with ASHRAE 90.1-2013 code had automatic receptacles control, HVAC system smart start control, or Door Switches control functions, their energy use was lower than buildings designed with the 2017 Florida code.
+The remaining seven commercial prototype buildings energy models designed with ASHRAE 90.1-2013 code.
+Since the seven prototype buildings energy models designed with ASHRAE 90.1-2013 code had automatic receptacles control, HVAC system smart start control, and Door Switches control functions, their energy use was lower than buildings designed with the 2017 Florida code.